 Recently, I’ve realized that my consumption of meat varies depending on the people I live with.
 Back at home with my parents, we used to eat lots of vegetables and fruits from our own garden.
-I’ve yet to find a single vegetable that I don’t like, not even when I was a little girl.
+I’ve yet to find a single vegetable that I don’t like, and this was the case even when I was a little girl.
 However, in our meals we often had meat and fish as well.
 There is nothing wrong with that, and while I grew up with little to no knowledge on how meat consumption can affect my health and the planet I live in, now I have the chance to educate myself to mindfully choose what’s on my plate.

 The decisions we make are sometimes based on social aspects.
 We grow up with specific tastes in our meals, and get used to cooking traditions or social norms.
 My family ate meat and I never questioned it.
 However, my sister started a vegetarian diet when she was in her 20s, and even though she never tried to convince me to adopt the same lifestyle, I became curious and asked tons of questions about it.
-“Why did you stop eating meat?’”
+“Why did you stop eating meat?”
 “Is it because you don’t like it that much?”
 “Are you concerned about how it can affect your health?”
 “Is it because meat production is negatively affecting the environment?”

 My flat mates during my university years ate meat, and so did I. Afterwards, I moved in with a vegetarian and a vegan, and I began to reduce my consumption of meat.
-Living with them, I discovered that vegetarian meals can be just as tasty and I did not miss eating meat at all.
+Living with them, I discovered that vegetarian meals can be just as tasty and I didn’t miss eating meat at all.
 Later, I lived with someone who ate meat every single day, so I found myself consuming more meat than ever in my life.
 But why?
 Why did I base my decisions on meat consumption on other people’s choices?

 After listening to my sister’s answers to my endless questions, as well as reading books and articles on the topic, I decided that it was time to make my own decisions.
 I believe that our food preferences are very personal.
-I still eat meat and fish (much less than I did in the past).
+I still eat meat and fish, however, much less than I did in the past.
 But the difference is that now, every time I decide to eat or not eat something, it is based on my personal preferences and the lifestyle I want to achieve.
 Whether you include meat in your meals, have decided to reduce your meat consumption, or don’t consume meat at all, remember that it is a personal choice.
 You should not feel judged or judge others for the same matter.

-A study showed that agriculture, forestry, and other land uses are responsible for up to 23% of the total greenhouse gas emissions (GHG).
+Agriculture, forestry, and other land uses are responsible for up to 23% of the total greenhouse gas emissions (GHG).
 Meat consumption contributes to global warming by:

-- polluting fresh water;
+- polluting fresh water

-- contributing to the loss of biodiversity;
+- contributing to the loss of biodiversity

-- being a major source of greenhouse gas emissions produced by human activity (especially livestock production);
+- being a major source of greenhouse gas emissions produced by human activity (especially livestock production)

-- producing higher carbon emissions than vegetables, fruits, and grains.
+- producing higher carbon emissions than vegetables, fruits, and grains

-Studies show that agriculture is the human activity that uses freshwater the most.
+Agriculture is the human activity that uses freshwater the most.
 About 70% of freshwater withdrawals are for agricultural purposes and nearly a third of the total is used for livestock production.
 Natural habitats are converted to grassland and grazing, while arable land is used to produce grain and soya for livestock consumption.
 Within livestock production, we find differences in the environmental impact:

-- ruminant production usually generates more greenhouse gas emissions (GHG);
+- ruminant production usually generates more greenhouse gas emissions (GHG)

-- poultry production usually leads to less greenhouse gas emissions (GHG) than mammals.
+- poultry production usually leads to less greenhouse gas emissions (GHG) than mammals

 Studies have shown that consumers who are aware of how meat consumption affects the environment are a minority.
 In addition, consumers either underestimate or ignore that reducing meat production and consumption can reduce the human impact on the environment; in general, people don’t necessarily know that a vegetarian diet is more environmentally friendly.